Sto Para Pente: Fotis Voulinos

 (Argyris Aggelou): An aspiring journalist at TeleBOAS, a two-bit TV station (a parody of real Greek local TV channels) owned by his father, Thomas.
 He lost his mother Alexandra and baby sister Kyriaki in the plane crash and along with his longtime rival, his conceited cousin Frida, presents pretty much all of the channel's pathetic shows.
 He styles himself as the MacGyver of the group.
 He has a distinctive hairstyle similar to that of Tintin and tends to engage in imaginary detective work that usually bears little relationship with reality.

 Angeliki "Aggela" Ioakeimidou

 (Aggeliki Labri): A brash tomboy who lost her father Apostolos in the plane crash, Aggela came to Athens in search of a job and an independent life far from her native countryside.
 She is the boldest of the five and carries a major chip on her shoulder.
 She has a kind heart, but her attitude and tendency to speak her mind has a side-effect: she can never keep friends or jobs for long and usually her first day on a job is also her last.
 When not hunting down bad guys (her favorite activity), she brings out her artistic nature by working part-time acting at a downtown theater, with controversial results.
-Aggela is considered by many greek queer fans of the show important lesbian represantion due to her gender non conforming behaviour and Kapoutzidis' deliberate decision to not give her a male love interest.